David Keays: Career and research

 In 2002, Keays was appointed as Christopher Welch Scholar by the University of Oxford and joined the lab of Jonathan Flint at the Wellcome Trust Centre for Human Genetics to conduct research for a DPhil degree.
 During his degree he identified an ENU-induced mutation of α-1 tubulin that resulted in abnormal hippocampal layering in mice.
 He went on to show that mutations in the human homolog (TUBA1A), cause cortical brain malformations in humans.
 He was awarded a DPhil in 2006 and became a Wellcome Trust OXION research fellow at St Anne's College, Oxford to continue his research on the molecular processes that drive neuronal migration during neuronal development.

 When Keays started his own research group at the IMP in Vienna as an Independent Fellow in 2008, he decided to start a second research branch, investigating the molecular, cellular and neuroanatomical basis of magnetoreception.
 Using the pigeon as their model organism, his lab was able to show that iron-rich structures in the beaks of pigeons were not part of magnetosensitive neurons but iron deposits in macrophages.
 His work has continued to challenge the magnetite-based theory of magnetoreception, but advanced electromagnetic induction as an alternative mechanism that allows animals to detect magnetic fields.
 He has identified a highly sensitive electroceptor (CaV1.3) within the pigeon inner ear, that would enable the detection of minute electric currents generated by movement through the Earth's magnetic field.
+Most recently the Keays Lab employed whole brain imaging coupled with the analysis of immediate early genes to define the neuronal circuits that process magnetic information.
+This study provided further evidence supporting the vestibular system in the detection of magnetic stimuli.

 In parallel Keays has continued his research on the microtubule cytoskeleton and neurodevelopment.
 Employing mice and cerebral organoids as model systems his laboratory has shown that mutations in the beta tubulin TUBB5 cause microcephaly, that variants in the microtubule associated protein MAST1 result in mega corpus callosum syndrome, and that mutations in PIK3r4 are associated with neurodevelopmental disorders.